kylefirman/PrivateNotesBackend/README.md

 This backend is also built to withstand two specific attacks:
   -Swap Attack: The adversary switches the values corresponding to different keys (titles).
 Then, when the application user attempts to access one note, they share sensitive information about the other one instead.
+  -Rollback Attack: The adversary can replace a note with a previous version of the same note.